 Dynamic Strategies employ many simple but powerful models to help executives and their teams understand where they are now and to better define their objectives, plans and priorities.

-Rapid growth and especially startup entrepreneurship, has attracted an enormous amount of attention and is starting to be accepted as a credible source of national economic stimulus, as countries and regions around the world adjust to conditions post the financial mess of 2008-09.
+Rapid growth and especially startup entrepreneurship, has attracted an enormous amount of attention and is starting to be accepted as a credible source of national economic stimulus, as countries and regions around the world adjust to conditions post the devastating COVID pandemic and increasing impacts of climate change.

 Whilst many of the concepts behind rapid growth are not new, such as ensuring early demand is well met by a satisfying customer experience and that system and process are designed with this experience in mind, recent years have seen the definition of some useful tools and frameworks.